"If I were to pick up this cowering-plate, I would have to put down my second sword," a Scotsman thinks. "And surely this is madness."

 - In the original Super Smash Bros., Link's shield is purely cosmetic.
 Later games decided to fix this by allowing his shield to block attacks while he's standing still.

-- Inversely, the heavier your armour is, the less the shield counts for defence.
+- The heavier your armour is, the less the shield counts for defence.
 With the invention of full suits of plate armour, knights stopped carrying shields because they were already so heavily protected that a shield was little more than an extra encumbrance.
 Compare the kite shield of the early Middle Ages to the considerably smaller heater shield.